 If you have been left permanently disabled by your injury, then hiring a workers compensation lawyer in Phoenix is a must to ensure you get all the compensation you are going to need to be able to afford the lifetime affliction.
 Having a pre-existing condition can also complicate the application process because insurance companies will often try to pin the issue on that, rather than on the injury you sustained on the job.
 Insurance companies may even delay or block you from receiving treatment if they do not believe your medical condition warrants certain surgeries or medications.
 They may also force you to use their doctors, which are going to be less impartial with their diagnosis, affecting your permanent disability rating, which can lower the amount of compensation you are owed.

-A workers compensation lawyer in Phoenix will ensure that all the necessary doctor's notes and other medical files are properly filed to force the insurance company to do the right thing with a fair and speedy settlement to get your treatment beginning as soon as possible.
+A workers comp lawyer in Phoenix will ensure that all the necessary doctor's notes and other medical files are properly filed to force the insurance company to do the right thing with a fair and speedy settlement to get your treatment beginning as soon as possible.

 Are you already on certain government benefits, such as SSDI?
 With the help of a workers compensation lawyer in Phoenix, you can ensure your other benefits are affected as minimally as possible.